 Our hope is in a faithful Father who takes our garden tragedies, restores us, and produces life.
 He sets the bar at a high spot for the covenant between a husband and wife, but he also provides enough grace necessary to cause this unique promise to flourish.
 As a community, we’re glad to be a part of the conversation about how to practically connect Christ with the the patterns of your relationships, and to help you discover what your Christ-centered marriage will look like.
 You’ll find answers to some of our more frequently asked questions below!

-We take great joy in supporting engaged couples on their walk towards marriage.
-As a church we ask that you participate in premarital counseling prior to your wedding to help you understand the commitment, love, and repentance necessary for your life-long journey of marriage.
-The pastor performing the wedding will usually do this counseling.
+We take great joy in supporting couples on their walk towards marriage.
+As a church, we ask that you’d participate in a premarital workshop (offered quarterly) and meet at least once with a pastor before your wedding in order to help you understand the life-long marriage experience.

 Do Imago Dei pastors perform marriage ceremonies?